Mohasin-Haque/Learn-how-to-make-art/Readme.md

 Despite the seemingly indefinable nature of art, there have always existed certain formal guidelines for its aesthetic judgment and analysis.
 Formalism is a concept in art theory in which an artwork’s artistic value is determined solely by its form, or how it is made.
 Formalism evaluates works on a purely visual level, considering medium and compositional elements as opposed to any reference to realism , context, or content.

 Art is often examined through the interaction of the principles and elements of art.
 The principles of art include movement, unity, harmony, variety, balance, contrast, proportion and pattern.
 The elements include texture, form, space, shape, color, value and line.
 The various interactions between the elements and principles of art help artists to organize sensorially pleasing works of art while also giving viewers a framework within which to analyze and discuss aesthetic ideas.

-## What Does Art Do?
-A fundamental purpose inherent to most artistic disciplines is the underlying intention to appeal to, and connect with, human emotion.

-A fundamental purpose common to most art forms is the underlying intention to appeal to, and connect with, human emotion.
-However, the term is incredibly broad and is broken up into numerous sub-categories that lead to utilitarian , decorative, therapeutic, communicative, and intellectual ends.
-In its broadest form, art may be considered an exploration of the human condition, or a product of the human experience.

-The decorative arts add aesthetic and design values to everyday objects, such as a glass or a chair, transforming them from a mere utilitarian object to something aesthetically beautiful.
-Entire schools of thought exist based on the concepts of design theory intended for the physical world.

-Art can function therapeutically as well, an idea that is explored in art therapy.
-While definitions and practices vary, art therapy is generally understood as a form of therapy that uses art media as its primary mode of communication.
-It is a relatively young discipline, first introduced around the mid-20th century.

-Historically, the fine arts were meant to appeal to the human intellect, though currently there are no true boundaries.
-Typically, fine art movements have reacted to each other both intellectually and aesthetically throughout the ages.
-With the introduction of conceptual art and postmodern theory, practically anything can be termed art.
-In general terms, the fine arts represent an exploration of the human condition and the attempt to experience a deeper understanding of life.

 ## What Does Art Mean?
 The meaning of art is shaped by the intentions of the artist as well as the feelings and ideas it engenders in the viewer.